 Kiwi schools have important obligations under copyright law.
 If your school needs a simple, affordable copyright compliance solution, our licence is here to help.

-If your teaching materials include content from books, journals, magazines or newspapers then this copyright licence is here to make your work much easier.
-For less than the cost of one book per student, you can simplify your copyright law compliance.
+If your student teaching materials include content from books, journals, magazines or newspapers then our licence is a valuable tool to make your work much easier.

 Here's an overview of what's covered under this licence.

 - Material that originates from a printed book, journal or magazine (sometimes called hard copies)

 - A scanned or digital copy of an original printed version

 - Overseas and local newspapers (digital and print content)

 - Up to 10% or one chapter of a book (whichever is greater, including pictures and graphs)

 - 15 pages from books of short stories and poetry